 - Yellowing of the skin and whites of the eyes (jaundice)

 Only a small number of babies who have toxoplasmosis show signs of the disease at birth.
 Often, infants who are infected don't develop signs — which may include hearing loss, mental disability or serious eye infections — until their teens or later.

 If you are living with HIV or AIDS or are pregnant or thinking of becoming pregnant, talk to your doctor about being tested if you think you may have been exposed to toxoplasmosis.

 The signs and symptoms of severe toxoplasmosis — blurred vision, confusion, loss of coordination — require immediate medical care, particularly if your immune system has been weakened.

 Toxoplasma gondii (T. gondii) is a single-celled parasitic organism that can infect most animals and birds.
-Because it reproduces only in cats, wild and domestic cats are the parasite's ultimate host.
+Because T. gondii infectious organisms are excreted only in cat feces, wild and domestic cats are the parasite's ultimate host.

 Although you can't "catch" toxoplasmosis from an infected child or adult, you can become infected if you:

 - Come into contact with cat feces that contain the parasite.
 You may accidentally ingest the parasites if you touch your mouth after gardening, cleaning a litter box or touching anything that has come in contact with infected cat feces.
 Cats who hunt or who are fed raw meat are most likely to harbor T. gondii.